 Whatever your goal is in piano study, I hope to help guide you there.
 Whether your goal is to be good or great, I think Sergei would approve!

 Since I perform quite a bit, I play a variety of instruments.
-Most of them are acoustic instruments, but there are occasions when they are not.
-I played for a birthday party earlier this year where I was provided with a very short 61-key electronic keyboard, without damper pedal.
-I’ve also had the chance to play some really good keyboards, such as a Yamaha Clavinova.
-Just for the record – for those of you who refuse to even consider an acoustic instrument – please consider this model.
-If taken care of, it will provide you many years of enjoyment, and have resale value if/when you no longer want it.
+Most of them are acoustic instruments, but there are occasions when they are electronic.
+There are those grin and bear moments, like when I played for a birthday party earlier this year with a borrowed 61-key electronic keyboard, damper pedal not included.
+Not all electronic experiences are like that.
+I often get to play some really good keyboards, such as a Yamaha Clavinova.
+Although there are other companies that make legitimate keyboards, I really like this model just because I’m most familiar with it.

-However, I can’t say that I’ve ever played any keyboard without thinking it’s a compromise.
-I’m not talking about this from a purist or snobbish viewpoint, though I certainly could do so.
+However, I can’t say that I’ve ever played a keyboard without feeling compromised.
+I’m not talking from a purist or snobbish viewpoint.
 Listen to the piano.
 How does it sound?
 To me, there’s only way to produce the sound that a piano should have, and that’s with a hammer hitting a string.
-Yes, I get that sampling has improved greatly during my lifetime to where electronic instruments merit their place.
-But they just aren’t real!
+Sound sampling has greatly improved during my lifetime to where electronic instruments merit their place.
+They just aren’t real!